judka-uriel/uriel-book/uriel_en.md

 Souls are humbled through suffering.
 The most effective means of causing suffering for one day is abstaining from food, drink, washing, and generally from all pleasures.
-Then G‑d sees how greatly a person suffers, and this increases the measure of mercy toward that person.
+Then G‑d sees how greatly a person suffers, and this increases the attribute of mercy toward that person.

 In Yeshayahu [58:3](https://www.sefaria.org/Isaiah.58.3) it is said that they afflicted their soul with fasting.
 But such a fast is not pleasing to G‑d